electron/electron/docs/api/web-contents.md

 var currentUrl = win.webContents.getUrl();
 ```

-Returns URL of current web page.
+Returns URL of the current web page.

 ### `webContents.getTitle()`

-Returns the title of web page.
+Returns the title of the current web page.

 ### `webContents.isLoading()`